KruthikaTS/IISc---Single-cell-rna-seq-analysis/README.md

 - Packages: `Seurat`, `ggplot2`, `data.table`, `patchwork`, `ggpubr`

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Data Visualization with ggplot2

-This Jupyter Notebook demonstrates basic data visualization and statistical comparison using the **ggplot2** R library.
-It visualizes gene expression data from the GSE118407 dataset.
+This notebook demonstrates basic data visualization and statistical comparison using the **ggplot2** R library.
+Analysis was performed on gene expression data from the **GSE118407 dataset**.

+---

-## Analysis
+## ⚙️ Workflow

-The script:
-1. Defines two small datasets, "Control" and "shGRHL2."
+1. Define two datasets: **Control** and **shGRHL2**.
-2. Calculates the mean and standard deviation for each group.
+2. Compute mean and standard deviation for each group.
-3. Creates a bar plot with error bars to visually compare the two groups.
+3. Generate a bar plot with error bars to compare groups.

+---

+## 📊 Outputs
+- Bar plot of average gene expression for Control vs. shGRHL2.
+- Error bars represent ±1 standard deviation.

+---

-## Visualization
+## 🛠️ Requirements

-The final output is a bar plot showing the average gene expression for the control and GRHL2-knockdown conditions, with error bars representing one standard deviation.
+- R (≥ 4.0)
+- Packages: `ggplot2`

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------